ork-labs/ork/docs/ROADMAP.md

 ## **Phase 3: Service Enablement & Foundational Security**

-**Rationale:** This phase implements the `gxo daemon`, transforming GXO from an ephemeral task runner into a true, long-running Automation Kernel.
+**Rationale:** This phase implements the `ork daemon`, transforming ORK from an ephemeral task runner into a true, long-running Automation Kernel.
 It focuses on the non-negotiable features required for production deployments: a persistent state store and a secure control plane.
 Security is built-in from the start, not added on later.

 *   **Milestone 3.1: Persistent & Encrypted State Store**
     *   **Objective:** Replace the volatile in-memory state store with a persistent, production-grade alternative.
     *   **Key Features:** Create a `state.Store` implementation using a file-based, transactional embedded database like **BoltDB**.
 The store will be responsible for persisting active `Workload` configurations and their states.
 Implement **AEAD (AES-GCM) encryption** for the state file at rest, with the encryption key provided to the daemon via a secure mechanism (e.g., environment variable).

-*   **Milestone 3.2: The `gxo daemon` and `supervise` Lifecycle Reconciler**
+*   **Milestone 3.2: The `ork daemon` and `supervise` Lifecycle Reconciler**
-    *   **Objective:** Implement the core `gxo daemon` process and the first advanced lifecycle, `supervise`.
+    *   **Objective:** Implement the core `ork daemon` process and the first advanced lifecycle, `supervise`.
-    *   **Key Features:** Implement the `gxo daemon` command, which starts a gRPC API server for control.
+    *   **Key Features:** Implement the `ork daemon` command, which starts a gRPC API server for control.
 Create the `supervise` lifecycle reconciler, including robust **restart-with-exponential-backoff** logic to prevent crash loops.

 *   **Milestone 3.3: Control Plane Security (mTLS with Simple Setup)**
-    *   **Objective:** Secure the `gxo daemon`'s gRPC control plane with a practical, developer-friendly approach.
+    *   **Objective:** Secure the `ork daemon`'s gRPC control plane with a practical, developer-friendly approach.
     *   **Key Features:** Implement **mandatory mTLS** on the gRPC server.
-To simplify setup for dev/test environments, the daemon will support an **auto-generation mode** (`gxo daemon --generate-certs`) to create a self-signed CA and server/client certificates.
+To simplify setup for dev/test environments, the daemon will support an **auto-generation mode** (`ork daemon --generate-certs`) to create a self-signed CA and server/client certificates.
 For production, it will support the `pki` model using pre-existing CA-signed certificates.
 This ensures all communication is encrypted from day one, while avoiding initial setup pain.

-*   **Milestone 3.4: The `gxo ctl` Command and Basic RBAC**
+*   **Milestone 3.4: The `ork ctl` Command and Basic RBAC**
     *   **Objective:** Provide the client-side tooling to interact with the secure daemon.
-    *   **Key Features:** Implement the `gxo ctl apply` and `gxo ctl remove` commands, which connect to the daemon over mTLS.
+    *   **Key Features:** Implement the `ork ctl apply` and `ork ctl remove` commands, which connect to the daemon over mTLS.
 Implement a basic gRPC interceptor that performs initial Role-Based Access Control (RBAC) by matching the **Subject Common Name (CN)** from the client certificate against an allowlist in the daemon's configuration.

 ## **Phase 4: Core Module Implementation (Layers 1-4)**

-**Rationale:** With the daemon framework established, this phase focuses on implementing the foundational layers of the GXO Standard Library.
+**Rationale:** With the daemon framework established, this phase focuses on implementing the foundational layers of the ORK Standard Library.
 These low-level modules are the prerequisites for nearly all advanced automation patterns and must exist before higher-level modules that depend on them can be built.
-This phase respects the GXO-AM's layered dependency model.
+This phase respects the ORK-AM's layered dependency model.

 *   **Milestone 4.1: Foundational System Primitives (Layer 1)**
     *   **Objective:** Implement the core modules for interacting with the local system and controlling workflow logic.